derat/ascenso/INSTALL.md

 ### Upload area and route data

-The `UpdateRoutes` Cloud Function is used to import area and route information from CSV files into the `global/indexedData` and `global/sortedData` documents.
+The `Admin` Cloud Function can be used to import area and route information from CSV files into the `global/indexedData` and `global/sortedData` documents.
 Two CSV files are needed, one describing areas and the other describing routes.
 Each file must contain an initial row containing column names.

 ```csv
 id,name